 On which side of the road should you drive in Iceland

-In Iceland, you should drive on the right side of the road and if you want to overtake other vehicles you use the left lane.
+In Iceland, you should drive on the right side of the road, and if you want to overtake other vehicles, you use the left lane.

 Do I have to use the headlights all day in Iceland?

-Yes, the car headlights should always be switched on during day and night in Iceland.
+Yes, the car headlights should always be switched on during the day and night in Iceland.
 Icelanders are often so used to everyone having their headlights on 24/7 that you may be invisible to them if you have them turned off during the day.
-And also if you do not have them on, you may get a fine.
+And also, if you do not have them on, you may get a fine.

 Can you drive the ring road in Iceland during winter?

 Yes, it is possible, at any time of year.
 You will most likely experience the most snow from December until February.
-However, Icelandic roads are well maintained so they are cleared frequently.
+However, Icelandic roads are well maintained, so they are cleared frequently.
 We would mostly recommend traveling the Icelandic ring road from March to November as then the weather is less likely to hinder your travels.
 If you intend on driving the road in winter, we highly recommend renting a 4x4 vehicle just to be on the safe side.
-Also, check out our blog on why we recommend renting a 4x4 vehicle in Iceland.
+Also, check out our blog on why we recommend renting a 4x4 car in Iceland.